Pie Ranch cultivates a healthy and just food system from seed to table through food education, farmer training, and regional partnerships.

 How much food is it?

 Depending on the season and produce availability, you may receive a lot of light items such as greens, or many heavy items like tomatoes and potatoes; boxes vary between 5 and 15lbs a week.
 We estimate that receiving one box weekly is a good amount of produce for a family of two to five people for cooking meals and eating at home at least 4–5 times per week.
 Only you can determine what works best for your eating habits.
 If you are vegetarian or always eat at home, a weekly box may work for a single person or smaller family.
 If you aren't used to cooking with a lot of produce and/or eat many meals from restaurants, you may decide that you want to share a box subscription with someone else and switch off picking up the boxes every other week.
-We do not set up an arrangement for every other week pick-up so you would need to work this out on your own.

 What happens if I can’t pick up my CSA box at the scheduled time?